Mylabnotes/sk-lab-notes/README.md

 2) Usage instructions/ Protocols

 Disclamer :
-This is just for just for reference and the content in the repo donot gurantee correctness of information and should not be used for any major technical / life critical /emergencies or any other purposes
+This is just for just for reference and the content in the repo donot gurantee correctness of information and should not be used for any  academic/ technical / life critical /emergencies or any other purposes